-When an insurer is in the process of ceding insurance or putting an alternative risk transfer mechanism into place, it should have an in-depth understanding of the nature, limits and inherent risks of the type of contract it wishes to conclude.
+When an insurer is in the process of ceding insurance or putting an alternative risk transfer mechanism into place, it should have ana prior in-depth understanding of the nature, limits and inherent risks of the type of contract it wishes to conclude.
 Accordingly, it should establish a process for ceding insurance and putting into place alternative risk transfer mechanisms.
 Before entering into a contract, the process should, in particular:

 - ensure the proposed contract complies with legislative requirements; - consider the effect of the contract on insurance risk exposures and on the underwriting policy; - ensure that all underlying material risks related to the contract have been identified and that mitigation measures have been set up to manage these risks.
-Such risks are usually more significant when dealing with an unregistered reinsurance agreement or when alternative risk transfer mechanisms are put into place; - carry out a prior analysis or examination of the reinsurer's financial position and ensure that the necessary verifications have been completed; - ensure that a legal review of the contract clauses, particularly the insolvency clause, has been carried out.
+Such risks are usually more significant when dealingthe contract is with an unregistered reinsurance agreement reinsurer or when alternative risk transfer mechanisms are put into place.
+For example, the contract could give rise to risks such as residual insurance risks, legal risks, counterparty risks and liquidity risks; - carry out a prior analysis or examination of the reinsurer's financial position and ensure that the necessary verifications have been completed; - ensure that a legal review of the contract clauses, particularly the insolvency clause, has been carried out.